gerrettrice/swing/README.md

 *  Use of SVG (logo in header).

-* Use of Flexbox (nav and 'Teams Training with Us' on About page)
+* Use of Flexbox (nav and 'Teams Training with Us' on About page).

-* Use of grid layout ('Learn More' sections on Home page and 'Teams Training with Us' on About page)
+* Use of grid layout ('Learn More' sections on Home page and 'Teams Training with Us' on About page).